 Caring for a Husky

-Huskies are relatively healthy with few health problems.
+Huskies are relatively healthy with few health problems, especially if they're getting a lot of exercise.
 Breeders should screen for issues like juvenile cataracts, and it's recommended that Huskies also be evaluated for hip health and potential issues.

 This breed is highly social and will benefit from training when young.
 Siberians love to run and do well with a fenced-in backyard as well as with another dog to play with.